m-sohaib/sports-factory-website/README.md

 # sports-factory-website
-Fictional website created using HTML and css for educational purposes only.
+Fictional website created using HTML and CSS for educational purposes only.
+Not for commercial use.